lubuntu-team/manual/source/D/upgrading.rst

 .. image:: downloadinguprade.png

 Next the upgrader will install packages.
 Along the bottom of the screen is a progress bar.
 To see progress of which packages are being upgraded press the :guilabel:`Show Terminal`.
-To hide the terminal again press the :guilabel:`Hide Terminal` button.
+To hide the terminal again press the :guilabel:`Terminal` drop down.

 .. image:: upgradinging-install-packages.png